HamzaAkbar067/HamzaAkbar067/README.md

 ### About Me

 Hey there! 👋 I'm Hamza Akbar, a passionate Full Stack Developer with 5+ years of experience in Software Development.
-Currently based in Aachen, Germany, I'm on the lookout for exciting opportunities within Germany, that challenge me and allow me to contribute my skills to meaningful projects.
+I'm on the lookout for exciting opportunities to contribute my skills to meaningful projects.
 Please feel free to contact me at [hakbar067@gmail.com](mailto:hakbar067@gmail.com) to discuss potential collaborations or to engage in tech-related discussions!

 ### 🚀 My Expertise